doganai/AI-Stock-Prediction/README.md

 * Have required libraries installed.
 * Run main.py with python3 and required libraries.
+* Have tensorflow, keras installed to run the program.

 ### Who do I talk to? ###